Do you have to live in Los Angeles to get a JFLA interest-free loan?

 Can I renew my loan before I pay it off?

-No, but student loans are renewable, so check the dates with a member of our team.
+Student loans are renewable, so check the dates with a member of our team for your case.

 Once I repay my loan, can I get another loan?